dcutting/Song/README.md

 # 6.2
 ```

-And if you use operators that don't guarantee an integer result, you'll always get a float:
+And if you divide numbers, you'll also get a float:

 ```
 5 / 2
 # 2.5
 ```

-If you want to do integer division, you can use `5 Div 2` and `5 Mod 2` (but using those with floats will cause an error).
+If you want to do integer division, use `5 Div 2` and `5 Mod 2` (but using those with floats will cause an error).

 You can compare numbers: